Dear Clients, Colleagues and Friends:

 Establish a Donor-Advised Fund

 Donor-advised funds are a popular way to make deferred charitable gifts.
 Donors receive a current year charitable deduction for contributions made to the fund and can later direct distributions to charities of their choice.
 Donor advised funds are low cost and administratively easy, but they do require a couple weeks to set-up.
-Act now if you want a 2011 deduction.
+Before making a large donation it may be worthwhile to run a tax model to make sure full benefit is received.

 Increase Withholding to Eliminate Estimated Tax Penalties